MonaTem/Exploration-tree-for-what-happens-when-I-type-google/root/keyboard/README.md

-# your keyboard input is processed to the browser
+# Your keyboard input is processed to the browser

 ## Physical part after key press